Sturm-Liouville operators with measure-valued coefficients: Sturm--Liouville equations with measure-valued coefficients

-is locally absolutely continuous with respect to $\varrho$, i.e.~there is some representative of this function lying in $\AClocr$.
+is locally absolutely continuous with respect to $\varrho$, i.e., there is some representative of this function lying in $\AClocr$.
 As a consequence of the assumption $\supp(\varsigma)=(a,b)$, this representative is unique.
-We then set $\tau f\in\Llocr$ to be the Radon--Nikodym derivative of this function with respect to $\varrho$.
+We then set $\tau f\in\Llocr$ to be the Radon--Nikod\'{y}m derivative of this function with respect to $\varrho$.
 One easily sees that this definition is independent of $c\in(a,b)$ since the corresponding functions~\eqref{eqn:tauqdptheta} as well as their unique representatives only differ by an additive constant.
-As usual, we denote the Radon--Nikodym derivative with respect to $\varsigma$ of some function $f\in\Deftau$ by
+As usual, we denote the Radon--Nikod\'{y}m derivative with respect to $\varsigma$ of some function $f\in\Deftau$ by

 The function $f^\qd$ is called the first quasi-derivative of $f$.